Franklin Pierce: Mexican–American War

 As the Battle of Churubusco approached, Scott ordered Pierce to the rear to convalesce.
 He responded, "For God's sake, General, this is the last great battle, and I must lead my brigade."
 Scott yielded, and Pierce entered the fight tied to his saddle, but the pain in his leg became so great that he passed out on the field.
 The Americans won the battle and Pierce helped negotiate an armistice.
 He then returned to command and led his brigade throughout the rest of the campaign, eventually taking part in the capture of Mexico City in mid-September, although his brigade was held in reserve for much of the battle.
-For much of the Mexico City battle, he was in the sick tent, plagued with acute diarrhea.
-Pierce remained in command of his brigade during the three-month occupation of the city; while frustrated with the stalling of peace negotiations, he also tried to distance himself from the constant conflict between Scott and the other generals.
+For much of the Mexico City battle, he was in the sick tent, plagued by acute diarrhea.
+Pierce remained in command of his brigade during the three-month occupation of the city; while frustrated by the stalled peace negotiations, he also tried to distance himself from the constant conflict between Scott and the other generals.

 Pierce was finally allowed to return to Concord in late December 1847.
 He was given a hero's welcome in his home state, and submitted his resignation from the Army, which was approved on March 20, 1848.
-His military exploits elevated his popularity in New Hampshire, but his injuries and subsequent troubles in battle led to accusations of cowardice which would long shadow him.
-He had demonstrated competence as a general, especially in the initial march from Vera Cruz, but his short tenure and his injury left little for historians to judge his ability as a military commander.
+His military exploits elevated his popularity in New Hampshire, but his injuries and subsequent troubles in battle led to accusations of cowardice that would long shadow him.
+He had demonstrated competence as a general, especially in the initial march from Vera Cruz, but his short tenure and his injury left little for historians to judge his ability as a military commander by.

 Ulysses S. Grant, who had the opportunity to observe Pierce firsthand during the war, countered the allegations of cowardice in his memoirs, written several years after Pierce's death: "Whatever General Pierce's qualifications may have been for the Presidency, he was a gentleman and a man of courage.
 I was not a supporter of him politically, but I knew him more intimately than I did any other of the volunteer generals."